-On the other hand, in 2012 the average number of personnel working at the SCPC's Calaca Power Plants are 378, 345 are employees of the O&M contractor.
-In 2011 its workforce were 420.
-Finally to date, SLPGC has one employee while the Company's other subsidiaries, namely: SIPDI, SCI, and SEUI are non-operational, hence, no employees were hired.
+On the other hand, in 2012 the average number of workforce at SCPC's Calaca Power Plant are 378, 345 are employees of the O&M contractor.
+In 2011, its workforce were 420.
+As of December 31, 2012,

+SLPGC has one employee while the Company's other subsidiaries, namely, SIPDI, SCI and SEUI are non-operational, hence, no employees were hired.

-A new CBA was signed between the Company and Semirara Mining Corporation Labor Union (SMCLU) last December 14, 2006, which will last five (5) years after effectivity.
-There was a notice of strike which, however, did not materialize due to settlement resulting in the signing of the new CBA.
-After the expiration of the CBA on August 31, 2011, no new CBA was executed by SMCLU and the
+On December 14, 2006, CBA between the Corporation and the Semirara Mining Corporation Labor Union (SMCLU) was signed effective for another five (5) years.
+There was a notice of strike which however did not materialize due to settlement resulting to the signing of the new CBA.
+After the expiration of the CBA on August 31, 2011, no new CBA was executed by SMCLU and the Corporation.
+Meanwhile, the terms of the CBA continues to be implemented.
+There are no existing labor unions in the Corporation's subsidiaries.